Recently searched

 Internet of Things Architecture

-• Network: The network or gateway that connects multiple devices to the cloud
+• Network: Cloud-based network or gateway connecting multiple devices

-• Cloud: Remote servers in a data centre that consolidate and store data safely and securely
+• Cloud: A remote server located in a data centre that consolidates and stores data securely and safely

 These three elements are explored in further detail in the sections below.